J.D.-M.P.P. (Master's of Public Policy) Program

 Students who have been admitted to the program may elect whether they want to start in the School of Law or the Batten School, and in any event must spend their first year in full-time residence in either the Batten School or the School of Law.
 The second year is spent in the other school, again in full-time residence, in effect, as a regular first-year student.
 During the third and fourth years, students select courses from the curricula of the two schools and, as appropriate, courses from other graduate offerings at the University.
 In all cases, the School of Law representative must approve credit for any course taken outside the School of Law to be applied towards the J.D. degree before the student enrolls in the course.
 NOTE: Credit towards the J.D. degree cannot be granted for course work completed prior to matriculation at the School of Law.

-At the conclusion of the fourth year, students who have earned a minimum of 74 credits in the School of Law and a minimum of 36 credits in the Batten School will be awarded both the M.P.P. and J.D. degrees.
+At the conclusion of the fourth year, students who have earned a minimum of 74 credits and six residency semesters in the School of Law and a minimum of 36 credits in the Batten School will be awarded both the M.P.P. and J.D. degrees.
 Students may not earn School of Law course credit for the public policy internship that is required by the Batten School at the conclusion of the first year of the program.

 Change of Status

 At any point in the program, the student may terminate plans for the dual degree program and continue towards a single degree at either school.
 The student then must satisfy the normal requirements of the school elected, which may include credits completed in the other school, as determined by the appropriate officials.

 Tuition and Fees

 During the first three years of the program, students will pay one full year of Batten School tuition (when enrolled in the full-time first year curriculum at the Batten School) and two full years of School of Law tuition.
 During the fourth and final year of the program, students will pay one semester of tuition to the School of Law and one semester of tuition to the Batten School.